Prathmesh597/mern-stack-project/README.md

    - For backend: cd backend && npm install
    - For frontend: cd frontend && npm install
 4. Set up your environment variables (explain what variables are needed)
-5. Run the backend: cd backend && npm start
+5. Run the backend: cd backend && node server.js
 6. Run the frontend: cd frontend && npm start

 ## Technologies Used